 What is Bodily Injury?

 Bodily injury differs from personal injury because it deals with a particular injury to the body of a person that is caused by someone else.
-The term refers to specific injuries sustained.
+The bodily injury definition refers to specific injuries sustained.
 Although this term is more commonly used for injuries in criminal cases, there are also implications of bodily injury when it comes to insurance.

 Legal Aspects of Bodily Injury

-Bodily injury typically arises in the insurance context in reference to motor vehicle insurance.
+A bodily injury claim typically arises in the insurance context in reference to motor vehicle insurance.
 For example, the Nevada bodily injury concept means you will claim medical coverage from the at-fault driver after an auto accident.

 Bodily injury liability insurance compensates the injuries of other drivers, passengers, or pedestrians in cases where the insured is to blame for an accident.
-This compensation will be provided for the particular injury involved.
+This compensation will be provided for the particular injury involved in the insurance claim.
+It is different from property damage liability coverage.

 Compensation For Bodily Injury